 Charles Babinski of LA's Glanville & Babinski is philosophical about it: "In a way there's no perfect espresso, but that's good.
 You can stop worrying about finding the perfect espresso and open your mind up to the ideas of what it can be."

-And for people like Babinski, and for Australian barista champion Matt Perger, who will compete next week in the World Barista Championships, opening up the ideas of what espresso can be can involve drawing long, and longer shots, which have the surprising effect of exposing a whole new range of flavors within a coffee.
+And for people like Babinski, and for Australian barista champion Matt Perger, who competed in the World Barista Championships, opening up the ideas of what espresso can be can involve drawing long, and longer shots, which have the surprising effect of exposing a whole new range of flavors within a coffee.

-In a longer shot, "you're actually tasting more of what's in that coffee, and more of what's in that roast," explains coffee expert Ben Kaminsky, who's been working with Perger on his competition routine.
+In a longer shot, "you're actually tasting more of what's in that coffee, and more of what's in that roast," explains coffee expert Ben Kaminsky, who worked with Perger on his competition routine.

 "Espresso is roasted to have less acidity, and of course it's important to note that acidity is the hallmark of an excellent coffee.
 But the reason why we roast espressos to have less acidity is because the concentration is so high.
 It would probably overwhelm any sweetness in the coffee as well," says Kaminsky.